-Want to know more about The Answer Series and our CAPS study guides for high school learners?
+Want to know more about The Answer Series and our study guides for high school learners?
 View our frequently asked questions page to get answers.

-National Senior Certificate
+NCS: National Senior Certificate

 The final matriculation exam, whether National Department of Education or IEB, is referred to as the National Senior Certificate exam.

 2. What do the different The Answer Series books contain?

 - exam papers and answers or exam-type questions and answers.

 - only exam papers and answers.